Farmanmann/NLP-Article-Extractor/README.md

 ## Project Structure

 The project consists of four main scripts:
-- `wayback_fetcher.py`: Creates a list of links that extractable
 - `articleDownloader.py`: Downloads article HTML from the given list
 - `textExtracter.py`: Extracts clean text content from HTML files
 - `format_text.py`: Formats and segments the extracted text
+- `wayback_fetcher.py`: (Debugging tool) Used to check the availability of Wayback Machine snapshots without downloading them

 ## Setup